TheEdward162/vcgencmd-rs/README.md

 # videocore-gencmd

-Actual FFI bindings and reimplementation of the Videocore gencmd interface in Rust.
+Actual FFI bindings and higher-level reimplementation of the Videocore gencmd interface in Rust.

 ## Bindings